Fraud and Corruption Prevention Policy and Procedure

 - act in accordance with the DCITHS Code of Ethics and Conduct

-- take practical steps to avoid or manage the risks associated with fraud and corruption in the workplace, and report all suspected cases
+- take practical steps to avoid or manage the risks associated with fraud and corruption in the workplace, and report all suspected cases using the options listed in Annexure A.

-This Policy sets out the appropriate structures and responsibilities required for the prevention and detection of fraud and corruption.
+This policy sets out the appropriate structures and responsibilities required for the prevention and detection of fraud and corruption.

 Risk assessment

-Staff must familiarise themselves with the DCITHS Risk Management Framework.
+Employees must familiarise themselves with the DCITHS Risk Management Framework.

 Awareness

-All staff are required to:
+All employees are required to:

 Conflicts of interest and disclosure

-Business relationships
+Business Relationships

-Staff who engage third parties to provide goods, services or labour to the Department are required to conduct all procurement and business relationships with honesty and fairness in accordance with this policy.
+Employees who engage third parties to provide goods, services or labour to the Department are required to conduct all procurement and business relationships with honesty and fairness in accordance with this policy.

 Reporting

-All suspected instances of fraud and/or corruption which come to the attention of a manager no matter where located, must be reported to either the Deputy Secretary, Engagement, Operations and Governance, Executive Director, Governance, or the General Counsel.
-Where there are reasonable grounds to suspect corruption or a criminal offence has occurred or is about to occur, the Chief Operating Officer must report the matter to the appropriate external body.
+All suspected instances of fraud and/or corruption which come to the attention of a manager no matter where located, must be reported to either the Secretary, the Disclosure Coordinator, or a Disclosure Officer as set out in the Public Interest Disclosure Policy and Annexure A. Where there are reasonable grounds to suspect corruption or a criminal offence has occurred or is about to occur, the Deputy Secretary, Corporate Services must report the matter to the appropriate external body.
 The Department will ensure all reported allegations of fraud and/or corruption are reviewed and dealt with appropriately.

 Internal audit systems

-In alignment with the Department Risk Management Plan, the Deputy Secretary, Engagement, Operations and Governance also oversights the Annual Internal Audit Plan that includes assessing the adequacy and effectiveness of internal controls and reporting on deficiencies and weaknesses that require corrective action.
+The Department’s Chief Audit Executive oversees the Annual Internal Audit Plan that includes assessing the adequacy and effectiveness of internal controls and reporting on deficiencies and weaknesses that require corrective action.

 Investigations

-Disciplinary systems
+Disciplinary actions

 Consequences for committing or attempting fraud and/or corruption may include, but are not limited to: